kaifcodec/Term-chat/README.md

 5. Start hotspot on your phone.
 6. Get you ngrok authtoken from there official site after logging in.
 7. Now run the following commands;
-ngrok config add-authtoken <your_authtoken>
+8. ngrok config add-authtoken 'your_authtoken'
-ngrok tcp <port>
+9. ngrok tcp 'port'
-8. Here the port is equals the port in which the server is listening.
+10. Here the port is equals the port in which the server is listening.
-9. ngrok tunneling is started successfully.
+11. ngrok tunneling is started successfully.
-10. You will now see on the display it will connect to the server and forward datas from the clients over internet so it will provide you a link eg. tcp://0.tcp.in.ngrok.io:port2 just copy the '0.tcp.in.ngrok.io' part of the link and go to next session.
+12. You will now see on the display it will connect to the server and forward datas from the clients over internet so it will provide you a link eg. tcp://0.tcp.in.ngrok.io:port2 just copy the '0.tcp.in.ngrok.io' part of the link and go to next session.
-11. In this session the Term-chat directory run python client.py
+13. In this session the Term-chat directory run python client.py
-12. Now it will ask for server IP paste that copied '0.tcp.in.ngrok.io'
+14. Now it will ask for server IP paste that copied '0.tcp.in.ngrok.io'
-13. Then it will ask for port, input the port2 of that ngrok link and enter, then Choose your nick name that's it you joined the server.
+15. Then it will ask for port, input the port2 of that ngrok link and enter, then Choose your nick name that's it you joined the server.
-14. You are all set, Remember you are the host as you running the server.
+16. You are all set, Remember you are the host as you running the server.

 # Next steps for the others to chat
 It's easy for the clients;